SuperSayf/space-crusader/README.md

 Yes, all code is in functions which allow reuse.
 We have meaningful names for the varaibles and functions and all them are in use effectivly.
 The file names are correclty named with its purpose or reason as to what they do.

 Indentation and Comments: Is the code correctly indented and sufficiently documented?
-- Yes the code is formatted and Indented correctly
+- Yes, the code is formatted and Indented correctly we also have enough comments throughout the files.
-//TODO: Add more detail here

 Documentation: Is the code well-documented, offering insight into its functionality?
-//TODO: Add more detail here
+- Yes, we have enough comments to understand what each part of our program is doing

 Version Control: Is the code version-controlled using Git or a comparable system?
-//TODO: Add more detail here
+Yes, we have used Git/Github to do version-control.
+It helped us track different versions of our code and collaborate with each otehr.
+Since we were working on the project for a while, it helped us keep track of which chnages were made, by whom and when those changes were made.

 Object-Oriented Programming: Is Object-Oriented Programming appropriately employed where relevant?
-//TODO: Add more detail here
+- Yes, we have employed OOP into our game, we have different files

 **Design Style (25%)**

 Hierarchical Modeling: Assess the quality of hierarchical modeling and the rationale behind the design approach.
 - Hierarchical modeling can be seen when add effects to the space ship such a flame is created which is added to the space ship.
+All the planets are also Hierarchical modeling as each planet in Level 2 rotates around the Sun and some planets like Earth has a moon which rotatesa round the earth.

 Modeling Explanation: Elaborate on how the world, objects, and sub-objects were modeled and the reasoning behind these choices.
+- All the objects were modeled based off the space theme of our game.
+- Our main environment used is just a big sphere with
+- We used a lot of free models from sketchfab.com which are licensed under C-BY-4.0 and all credit for the used models are on our Credits page.
 //TODO: Add more detail here

 Advantages and Disadvantages: Discuss the strengths and weaknesses of the chosen design approach.